 The Roof Is Growing!

-The Roof Is Growing! is a classroom program developed by the American Society of Landscape Architecture (ASLA) to engage and educate middle school students (grades 6-8) about green roofs and their environmental benefits.
+The Roof Is Growing! is a classroom program developed by the American Society of Landscape Architects (ASLA) to engage and educate middle school students (grades 6-8) about green roofs and their environmental benefits.
 A green roof is a roof substantially covered with vegetation.

 Using an interactive program and a workbook, students gather facts about green roofs.
 Then, they apply their knowledge by preparing a case for building a green roof on the Frederick Olmsted school auditorium.